AaronWard/tauri-projects/README.md

 Tauri has a new version coming out with additional capabilities, so separated the examples related to the latest release here:

 15. Setting up a tauri 2 project for the first time with `npm create tauri-app@latest -- --beta`.
-Will
+Using `WebviewUrl` to load in 3 different webviews within the one app.
+Also have a button on the frontend which can open up another `.app` file.
+16. Extending the previous example with `npm run tauri add fs`